What is phonics?

 You can find more information at:

-If you need further guidance on the teaching of Phonics here at St.Thomas’ CE Primary School or have any questions, please feel free to contact Miss Bolton on Year2@st-thomas-kidsgrove.staffs.sch.uk and I will help you as much as I can.
+If you need further guidance on the teaching of phonics here at St.Thomas’ CE Primary School or have any questions, please feel free to contact Miss Bolton on Year2@st-thomas-kidsgrove.staffs.sch.uk.